lbianchi-zerynth/docs-v3/docs/reference/apps/pages/Configurator/Advanced/Advanced.md

 After clicking the `Deploy` button, you can proceed with the configuration by selecting the device to which you want to apply the configuration.

+### How to use Templates

+Based on the choice of the type of machine to configure, appropriate graph templates will be available.
+Specifically, for production machines, there are currently production graphs available for brownfield and greenfield machinery.
+Configuration for brownfield machinery is ready for use, while for greenfield machinery with the OPCUA node, it is necessary to set the IP and port within the node settings.
+Once this is done, you can proceed with the configuration.
+For service machines, there is a ready-to-use template available for brownfield machines.

 ## Edit Graph Settings

 ### Node Typology